updated September 18, 2007

 design or statistics classes as an undergraduate), this can also help.

-of the above.
-It is clinical in that we operate a full-service on-campus speech
+All of the above.
+It is clinical in that we operate a full-service

-and hearing clinic that provides assessment and treatment services for all
+on-campus speech and hearing clinic that provides assessment and treatment

-ages.
-Both masters level clinical instructors and doctoral level faculty
+services for all ages.
+Both masters level clinical instructors and doctoral

-participate in the running of the clinic.
-It is medical to the extent that all
+level faculty participate in the running of the clinic.
+It is medical to the

-students participate in a semester-long off-campus placement in a medical
+extent that all students participate in a semester-long off-campus placement in

-setting.
-This can be an acute care hospital, a rehabilitation hospital or
+a medical setting.
+This can be an acute care hospital, a rehabilitation

-specialty clinic, a community hospital, a skilled nursing facility, etc. It is
+hospital or specialty clinic, a community hospital, a skilled nursing facility,

-research based given the ongoing grant writing and publication activities of
+etc. It is research based given the ongoing grant writing and publication

-the faculty, which you can read about in the faculty links.
-And, finally, it is
+activities of the faculty, which you can read about in the faculty links.
+And,

-education based because all students participate in a second, also
+finally, it is education based because all students participate in a second,

-semester-long, off-campus placement in a school.
-This placement satisfies the
+also semester-long, off-campus placement in a school.
+This placement satisfies

-Wisconsin Department of Public Instruction for a student teaching practicum as
+the Wisconsin Department of Public Instruction for a student teaching practicum

 meaningful apprenticeship in providing school-based clinical services.

-and what additional opportunities are there for Master's students with
+Master's program, and what additional opportunities are there for Master's

-M.S. students participate in the following clinical experiences:
+All M.S. students participate in the following clinical

-Spanish-speaking patients.
-Their off-campus school placement is with a
+treatment practica with bilingual patients.
+Their off-campus school placement

-bilingual SLP who serves both English- and Spanish-speaking children.
+is with a bilingual SLP who serves both monolingual English and bilingual

-limited number of graduate students (two per term) can participate with the
+A limited number of graduate students (two per term) can

-graduate students who have completed sufficient undergraduate and graduate
+For graduate students who have completed sufficient undergraduate

-coursework to satisfy ASHA standards there is the possibility of doing
+and graduate coursework to satisfy ASHA standards there is the possibility of

 experiences.
 In recent years, we have done this with students interested in